salesforce/logai/README.md

   </a>
 </div>

-# LogAI: A Python Toolkit for AI-based Log Analytics
+# LogAI: A Toolkit for AI-based Log Analysis

 ## Table of Contents
 * [Introduction](#introduction)